OMD Luminary Awards – Frequently Asked Questions

 What are the criteria for this award?

 OMD would like to highlight outstanding contributions by individuals or teams to advance digital health among community-based practices.
-We are looking for the digital health success stories of individuals or practices that have occurred within the past two years (July 2020 to July 2022).
+We are looking for the digital health success stories of individuals or practices that have occurred within the past two years (July 2021 to July 2023).
 Digital health success stories can highlight how the nominee uses digital health in their practice or how the nominee helped other physicians/clinicians and practice staff use digital health.
 The success stories will be verified by OMD staff who support Ontario community-based practices.
+Physicians/clinicians and non-clinicans who practice full-time in hospitals are not eligible.
+Individuals or teams must be nominated under one of the five categories.
+Please review the Guidelines for more details.

 How do I submit a nomination?